-Having all icons in the Start Menu or on your Desktop go blank, or change to a single, same icon, such as Internet Explorer or Microsoft Word, happens when you’ve installed software or an application which has caused a conflict with the IconCache.db file, as well as the .lnk extension, which is the extension for shortcuts in Windows.
+When all icons in the Start Menu or on your desktop turn blank or change to a single, identical icon, such as Internet Explorer or Microsoft Word, it indicates a conflict with the IconCache.db file.
+This usually happens after the installation of software or an application that also disrupts the .lnk extension, which is the extension for shortcuts in Windows.

 You might run into people saying that this is a virus, but fear not as this is simply not true.
 The issue is very simple and comes practically out of nowhere, and the solution for it is also very simple.
 What you can try before attempting any of the methods below is to reboot your device and see if it was a one-time issue.
 However, if it returns, it’s time to try something different.